 So, when Ariadne of Positive Parenting Connection offered to write a guest post about treating head lice naturally based on her experience, I was thrilled!

 Head lice can be a hassle and to some parents, it may be embarrassing or totally gross.
 When lice struck in our house last year (eek!) what worried me most wasn’t being embarrassed, but rather exposing my three young children to the neuro-toxins found in most of the commonly used treatments available at the pharmacy.

 Permethrin is a pesticide and is the most widely used treatment for head lice.
-While permethrin is consider by regulating agencies to be an ‘OK’ risk, it is a highly toxic substance to both freshwater and estuarine aquatic organisms.
+While permethrin is considered by regulating agencies to be an ‘OK’ risk, it is a highly toxic substance to both freshwater and estuarine aquatic organisms.
 What’s more, recent research and trials showed that it is not actually the most effective method for getting rid of lice.

-An applied research study conducted in the UK (link to study here), released in 2010, compared the use of natural, oil based treatment to the permethrin based treatment and concluded that the natural alternative was more effective.
+An applied research study conducted in the UK (link to study here), released in 2010, compared the use of natural, oil-based treatment to the permethrin-based treatment and concluded that the natural alternative was more effective.

 - Olive or Coconut Oil: Oil drowns the lice, making them unable to crawl around to deposit eggs.

 - Apple Cider Vinegar: The vinegar dissolves the ‘glue’ that the eggs use to attach to the hair.

 - 15 Drops of Tea Tree Oil: KILLS the lice and the eggs, as shown in this study.

 - Fine tooth comb: To properly comb out the lice and the eggs.

 - Shower caps: I found it easiest to have 2 for each head being treated / cloth is ok but might soak through.